-Creative projects which serve as a capstone experience for the Bachelor of Arts in Music.
-A proposal for the senior project must be submitted for approval.
-See School of Music, Theatre, and Dance Bulletin for guidelines and deadlines.
+Senior capstone presentation for the Bachelor of Arts in Music.
+A proposal for the senior presentation must be submitted for approval.
+See School of Music, Theatre, and Dance Handbook for guidelines and deadlines.
 CONSENT: Department.
 OFFERED: Each semester.

 MUBS COURSES (MUSIC BUSINESS)